-One important thing about Algorithm 1 is that it does not require any knowledge of the problem setting other than the matrix M.7 Therefore, in order to provide a complete analysis of the equilibrium solutions and the resulting benefit of any of the players as a function of the cost C, one only needs to calculate once the expected benefit of the auctioneer for the $2^k \cdot 2^k$ possible strategy combinations.
-This capability provided by Algorithm 1 becomes of great importance when discussing the information-provider's pricing problem (whenever the information-provider is self-interested) as discussed in 4.6.
+One important thing about Algorithm 1 is that it does not require any knowledge of the problem setting other than the matrix M.9 Therefore, in order to provide a complete analysis of the equilibrium solutions and the resulting benefit of any of the players as a function of the cost C, one only needs to calculate once the expected benefit of the auctioneer for the $2^k \cdot 2^k$ possible strategy combinations.
+This capability provided by Algorithm 1 becomes of great importance whenever the auctioneer attempts to influence her expected benefit by paying the information provider to change the price charged for the information (e.g., see Section 5.3) and when the social planner considers the option for using taxation or subsidy (e.g., see Section 5.4).

-4.6 Self-Interested Information-Provider
+3.6.
+Self-interested information-provider

-The analysis up to this point assumed that the cost of obtaining the information is exogenously preset by the information-provider.
+The analysis up to this point assumed that the cost of obtaining the information is exogenously pre-set by the information-provider.
 In the following paragraphs we discuss the implications of a self-interested information-provider.
-If the information-provider is self-interested then this becomes a three-way Stackleberg game: the information-provider first sets its price, then the self-interested auctioneer decides whether to buy the information, and if so, what to disclose, and finally the bid-ders respond.
+If the information-provider is self-interested then this becomes a three-way Stackelberg game: the information-provider first sets its price, then the self-interested auctioneer decides whether to buy the information, and if so, what to disclose, and finally the bidders respond.
 In this case the information-provider will set the highest cost C for which information is purchased.

-Finding the highest cost C for which the information is still purchased is straightforward, based on the analysis given in 4.5 - the information-provider merely needs to set its cost as $C = C_0 - \varepsilon$, where $\varepsilon \to 0$.
-Given Theorem 1 and Proposition 2, it is guaranteed that, according to the equilibrium, the information is purchased for cost $C_0 - \varepsilon$, and that for any cost $C \ge C_0$ the information is not purchased.
+Finding the highest cost C for which the information is still purchased is straightforward, based on the analysis given in Section 3.5 - the information-provider merely needs to set its cost as $C = C{\emptyset} - \epsilon$, where $\epsilon \rightarrow 0$.
+Since there is always an equilibrium solution to the problem, then given Proposition 2, it is guaranteed that, according to the equilibrium, the information is purchased for cost $C{\emptyset} - \epsilon$, and that for any cost $C \ge C{\emptyset}$ the information is not purchased.